thruthesky/phone_sign_in/README.md

 ### labelVerifySmsCodeButton

-### labelOnCountryPicker
+### labelCountryPicker

-- `labelOnCountryPicker`: Display the text (or any widget) on the country picker.
-User will press this label to open the country picker.
+- `labelCountryPicker`: Displays a text (or any widget) on the country picker.
+This is used to dipslay the label on the phone number.
+The user will press on this label to open the country picker.
 See the example below to understand better.

+### labelCountryPickerSelected

+- `labelCountryPickerSelected`: Displays a text on the country picker.
+If this is given, it will be used instead of `labelCountryPicker` when the country is selected.
+- Purpose of this parameter is to display different design when the country is selected.

 ### labelChangeCountry